nhathout/BROS2/README.md

    pnpm install -r
    ```

-3. **Build the workspace libraries** so their `.d.ts` files exist for the Electron main process.
-Run each filter separately from the repo root (brace expansion is not supported):
+3. **Build the workspace libraries** (run this after changing any of these packages so their `.d.ts` files stay fresh for Electron main):

    ```bash
    pnpm --filter @bros2/runtime build